 During the academic year, Graduate Hourly Appointments are limited to no more than 20 hours per week.
 During the summer, Graduate Hourly appointments may be made up to 40 hours per week.

 Students may concurrently hold multiple Graduate Assistant and Graduate Hourly appointments.
-In the case that a student holds multiple appointments, the student must make all departments, divisions or PIs overseeing the work assignments of each appointment aware of his/her multiple commitments.
-The sum of the total work commitments may not exceed the institutional limits defined above for a single appointment (i.e., 0.5 FTE or 20 hours during the academic year and 1.0 FTE or 40 hours during the summer).
+In the case that a student holds multiple campus appointments, the student must make all departments, programs, campus offices and PIs/supervisors overseeing each work assignment aware of their multiple commitments.
+The sum of the total work commitments may not exceed the institutional limits defined above for a single appointment.

 Terms of Appointment

-Individual Graduate Assistantship and Graduate Hourly Appointments may be made for the current semester (i.e., Fall, Spring, Field or Summer), for the current academic year (i.e., Fall and Spring semesters) or for the current calendar year.
-Conditions, limitations and expectations associated with each of these appointment periods are defined below.
+Individual Graduate Assistantship (RA/TA), Graduate Teaching Fellowship (GTF), and Graduate Hourly Appointments are made for a particular term (i.e., Fall, Spring, or Summer).
+Conditions, limitations, and expectations associated with each of these appointment periods are defined below.

 Fall and Spring Appointments constitute appointments made for any time period during the regular academic year.
 During the academic year, appointees may not hold Graduate Assistant or Graduate Hourly appointments with a total service expectation in excess of 0.5 FTE or 20 hours per week.
 Students on Assistantship and Hourly appointments must be full-time registered during the regular academic semester in which they are employed by the Assistantship or Hourly Appointment.